samia-iqbal/CookBookApp/README.md

 # CookBookApp
 ### Abstract
 ____________________________________________
-The cookbookApp will include different type of recipes.
+The CookBookApp will include different type of recipes.
 The users will be able to interact with the cook book app through CRUD functionalities such as add, read, update and delete recipes on the cook book app.
 The app is mainly designed to allow different types of users to view various types of recipes, allowing them to use the recipes available on cook book app to enhance their both cooking and learning techniques.
 This app can be used by anyone whether they just want to view recipes for their cooking or to help others by adding in recipes to the app.
 The cook book app will also allow the users to leave a review for a recipe and view other reviews for each recipe.
 This feature will be designed to help other users to decide whether or not they should use that recipe and if it is ideal for cooking or not.
 This project will follow an agile methodology, followed by diagrams, risk assessement carried out and requirements that will be gathered to execute the interactive cookBookApp.
 Lastly, unit testing and continous integration will also be performed, and I will also be deploying the app to allow the users to use it.

 ### Aim and Objectives
 _____________________________________________